malevitzch/spaceships/README.md

 - Randomly generate a bunch of backgrounds

 ## other
+- Compound header for configs that can be included in factory
+- Compound header for modules
 - PhysicsObject should have some nice functions such as addAcceleration etc
 - For the love of programming, shorten the utility/ directory to just util/ becuase this was a really dumb thing to do and I don't want to write the extra two letters every time
-- Compound header for modules
 - Update the introduction in the README (this document)
 - Add some testing library